voldikss/coc-browser/README.md

   Port used to transfer words from browser extension to local server

-- `browser.filterLength`:
-  default: `[5, 20]`

-  Array of 2 numbers.
-Candidates whose length is not in the closed interval will be dismissed

 ## Command

 - `:CocCommand browser.clearCache`: Clear completion source cache